 The Agency for Healthcare Research and Quality (AHRQ) contracted with The Lewin Group to conduct a study of the per-patient cost and efficacy/effectiveness of treatment for TMJ.
 This study was carried out at the request of the Senate Appropriations Co

-We received the following question from a TMJ patient and wanted to share this with our readers: For the past month I've been researching Platelet Rich Plasma injections (PRP) and its use in joint therapies.
-Although I've been researching
+We received the following question from a TMJ patient and wanted to share this with our readers: For the past month I have been researching Platelet Rich Plasma injections (PRP) and its use in joint therapies.

 Sharon is a TMJ patient who had both the Vitek (VKII) and Hoffman total joint implants and has had multiple surgical procedures.
 This year she has been diagnosed with adenoid cystic carcinoma.
 That is a cancer that affects the salivary glands and lymph

-The Wealthy Dentist, a dental marketing company, recently published results from a poll surveying members, “What particular dental treatments do you want to push to your patients?”
-Survey results indicated TMJ disorders were ‘push
+The Wealthy Dentist, a dental marketing company, recently published results from a poll surveying members, "What particular dental treatments do you want to push to your patients?"
+Survey results indicated TMJ disorders were 'pushed' by half of dentists responding and was included in their marketing efforts.